skienzmatishun/rippreport/content/p/law-and-disorder-part-1/index.md

 ---
-title: "LAW and DisORDER Part 1"
+title: LAW and DisORDER Part 1
 date: 2018-08-28
-thumbnail: "img/law-and-disorder.jpg"
+thumbnail: img/law-and-disorder.jpg
 categories:
 - bcso
 authors:
 - ripp-report
+alttags: "Crime scene tape symbolizes concerns about accountability and transparency within Fairhope City Council leadership"
 ---
 The Fairhope City Council has had blinders on when it comes to accountability and transparency.
 Leadership by the Council President is non-existent.
 In fact, Council President Jack Burrell has fully disgraced his position and the City of Fairhope and should immediately resign.

 Last night at the end of Fairhope City Council meeting, at the 1:10 mark, Jack Burrell and Councilman Brown were talking about traffic.
 Mr. Burrell warned the citizens of the community: